-How to Apply Multiple Filters to Columns in Excel
+How to Filters Multiple Columns in Excel

 - Written by Puneet

+Your Excel sheet contains columns for agency, state, type, population, and contributions.
+Now to analyze this data you can filter multiple columns at the same time.
+Yes that, right.
 When you apply a filter to a continuous data range, Excel allows you to filter multiple columns.

 apply-multiple-filters